dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a2/README.md

 ![](3.7-UML.png)

+I used a composition link between the classes because there is a "owns a" relationship.
+The `Cube` class is the exclusive container of the `Point` class.

 Note that the code for exercise 3.7 was provided to me.
 Also note that my class diagrams look slightly different than the ones in the textbook.
 This is because of the program I used, Dia.